 How to Get Financial Aid for Graduate School

 Treat the pursuit of financial aid as your job.
 Don’t rush your applications or essays and don’t reuse the same answers for different award submissions.
 Instead, take your time with each submission, personalizing it to that specific prize or opportunity.
 The judging committees for graduate scholarships, grants, and assistantships are looking for students who are as passionate about the program as they are.

 Here are three tips to increase your odds of earning interest-free graduate aid:

-- Go the extra mile: If your scholarship or grant application allows you to answer optional questions or submit extra documents, such as a personal essay, take advantage of the opportunity.
-A Time article reports, “Students who answer the optional questions on online scholarship matching services tend to match twice as many scholarships as those who answer just the required ones.”
+If your scholarship or grant application allows you to answer optional questions or submit extra documents, such as a personal essay, take advantage of the opportunity.
+A Money article reports, “Students who answer the optional questions on online scholarship matching services tend to match twice as many scholarships as those who answer just the required ones.”

 Career Advancement Is Always a Worthy Investment

 Paying for graduate school can be daunting, but it’s possible—and worth it.
 With an advanced degree, you’ll enjoy increased marketability, more available job opportunities, and higher pay.
 In fact, master’s degree holders earn 15 percent more money annually than those with bachelor’s degrees.
 What’s more, you could even be eligible for a promotion within your current organization—meaning your degree might pay dividends sooner than you think.

 It’s important to remember, though, that not all graduate programs are made equally.
 As you prepare to make this investment in your future, take the time to think critically about what it is you hope to achieve in the long run and how you can choose the best program to fit those needs.
 If you’re highly career-focused, for example, you might organize your grad school search in a way that prioritizes certain qualities like experiential learning and networking opportunities.
 Doing so will help safeguard your investment by setting you on a path directly toward your goals.